Iagonorg/mainnet-node-GUI/README.md

 Following the aforementioned steps, the setup process concludes, and users will be automatically redirected to the dashboard.

 Within the dashboard, a "Regenerate Key" button is available to generate an authorization key, crucial for registering a node in the provider dashboard.
 It is important to note that this key can be generated only once.
 Upon successful registration of a node in the provider dashboard, users will observe the "Verified" text confirming the completion of the registration process.

+# Steps to migrate to higher version
+Restart you node desktop application.
+If new version has been released, system will automatically upgrade to latest version.